AtlasGPT Brain

 Ad Implication

-Lead with the proof: 14% misinformation rate vs. 44% (GPT-4).
+Lead with the proof: 20% → 90% accuracy on the hardest cases in medicine.
 Show the citations.
 Show the reasoning trace.
-Show that AtlasGPT shows its work.
+Show that AtlasGPT is a clinician-validated algorithm — not a chatbot.

 05